Prasanthi Nilayam: History

-At the age of seventeen, Sathya Sai Baba told one devotee, "The Sai Pravesh (the advent of Sai) will transform that region into Prasanti Pradesh (a region of highest peace).
+At the age of 17, Sathya Sai Baba told one devotee, "The Sai Pravesh (the advent of Sai) will transform that region into Prasanti Pradesh (a region of highest peace).
 There will rise a bhavan (mansion)!
 Lakhs of people from all over India, why only India, from all over the world, will come and wait there for Sai darshan!"

-In 1944 a mandir was built to facilitate the growing number of Sai Baba devotees.
+In 1944, a mandir was built to facilitate the growing number of Sai Baba devotees.
 It is now commonly referred to as the "old mandir."
 Prasanti Nilayam was inaugurated on 23 November 1950, the 24th birthday of Sathya Sai Baba and its construction lasted about two years "Sathya Sai Baba can be said to be the architect and engineer who directed the entire work for construction", says Narayana Kasturi.
 Sathya Sai Baba supervised the construction, acquiring of equipment, and watched over the devotees who constructed the ashram."
 Heavy girders for the central prayer hall was transported from Tiruchirappalli by train to Penukonda and then had to be brought over the district road, sixteen miles long."
 The mandir was painted blue, yellow, and pink "communicating the message of the harmony of spirit, intellect, and heart respectively; for blue stands for spirit, yellow for intellect, and pink for heart (love).
 The rich harmony of the three does result in Santi (peace) and Prasanti (supreme peace); and that really is the message of the Prasanti Mandir."
-In October 1957 a hospital was inaugurated on the hill behind the ashram."
+In October 1957, a hospital was inaugurated on the hill behind the ashram."

 Poornachandra Auditorium was built in 1973 where cultural programmes, conferences and yagnas during Dasara take place."
 It can seat around 15,000 people in the 60 x 40-metre area.
 Sathya Sai Baba's living quarters are upstairs above the stage."

-The Sarva Dharma Stupa, a 50 ft high pillar celebrating the unity of all religions, was built in November 1975 to mark the advent of the Avatar."
+The Sarva Dharma Stupa, a 50 foot high pillar celebrating the unity of all religions, was built in November 1975 to mark the advent of the Avatar."
 Sai Kulwant Hall with a seating capacity of about 20,000 is where daily darshan took place.
 Sai Kulwant Hall is between Sathya Sai Baba's residence (Yajur Mandir) and the Prasanti Mandir.
 The carved icons of Rama, Sita, Lakshmana, and Hanuman were installed by Sathya Sai Baba on 30 September 1999.

 The Prasanti Nilayam ashram hosts many mandirs including a Ganesha Mandir, Subramanya Mandir, Gayatri Mandir, a meditation tree planted by Sai Baba in 1950, an eternal heritage museum, Chaitanya Jyoti museum), multiple canteens, cricket ground, indoor sports stadium, super specialty hospital, educational institutions, shopping complex, administration buildings, devotee quarters, accommodation rooms and halls.
 There is a branch office of the State Bank of India in Prasanti Nilayam."